How we allocate in-year school places

 Checking if there are places available

-We will contact the schools named as preferences on your in-year application form to check if there is a place available.
+First, we will contact the schools named as preferences to check if there is a place available.

 Taking up your place

 Once a school place has been offered, parents should contact the allocated school to arrange a start date.
 It is expected that the child should start attending the school within 10 school days of receipt of the allocation letter.

 Each local authority must have a Fair Access Protocol (FAP) to ensure that vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible.
 You can read more about our FAP below.